fayinana/player/README.md

 i change some html elements and css style and i add js for play pause and some other functionalities and now i an working on the functionality of adding a fevourite list and some modification of css

+# day three updation april/3/2024

+in this updation i update the functionality of adding in to the fevourite and removing from the fevourite